primesearch/mfaktc/README.txt

 >= 1.1.
 From my knowledge there is only one CUDA capable GPU with compute capability 1.0: the G80 chip which is found on Geforce 8800 Ultra / GTX / GTS 640 / GTS 320 and their Quadro and Tesla variants.
-For GPU sieving you need a GPU with CC 2.0 or higher, older GPUs still can use mfaktc with sieving done on CPU
 For AMD Radeon GPUs check out the open CL port of mfaktc: mfakto by Bertram Franz